-The cost for final library preparation for internal/UW System clients is $1,325 for one plate of up to 95 AOIs, which includes the application of the GeoMx NGS pipeline to prepare the data for analysis in the GeoMx DSP instrument.
-If the AOIs are are divided into multiple pools for the final steps, an additional $30 will be charged per pool.
-For a second plate of AOIs processed in parallel, there is an additional charge of $40 for reagents and consumables.
+The cost for final library preparation for internal/UW System clients is $1,225 for one plate of up to 95 AOIs, which includes the application of the GeoMx NGS pipeline to prepare the data for analysis in the GeoMx DSP instrument.
+For a second plate of AOIs processed in parallel, there is an additional charge of $15 for consumables.

-Please note that the sequencing costs are heavily dependent on the total area of all of the ROIs present in your plate(s) and may be further affected by additional considerations discussed in the “Guidelines” tab.
+Please note that the sequencing costs are heavily dependent on the total area of all of the ROIs present in your plate(s).
 As a result, it is very difficult to accurately estimate the sequencing costs for your project in advance.
 These libraries are eligible for the “shared sequencing” option in the DNA Sequencing facility at a cost of $6.35 per million reads for UW System users or $6.65 per million reads for external users.